-Even though you can never completely get rid of recoil out of a .450 Bushmaster, you can still reduce it as much as possible by adding a muzzle brake.
-Also known as a recoil compensator, a muzzle brake is capable of reducing recoil by as much as 50%, depending on the ammunition that you are using as well as the specific type of muzzle brake as well.
+Even though you can never completely get rid of recoil out of a .450 Bushmaster, you can still reduce it by adding a muzzle brake.
+Also known as a recoil compensator.
+A muzzle brake is capable of reducing recoil by as much as 50%.
+It depends on the ammunition that you are using as well as the specific type of muzzle brake as well.

 In this guide, we’ll go over the history and the merits of the .450 Bushmaster round, what a muzzle brake is and its pros and cons, a comparison of muzzle brakes to other muzzle devices, the top qualities to look for in a muzzle brake, and then our choices for the top three best muzzle brakes that you can get on the market this year.